Hyle-org/devhub-hyle/docs/concepts/smart-contracts.md

 - `initial_state`: must match the onchain `state_digest` before the transaction.
 If they don't match, the state transition is invalid.
 - `next_state`: Represents the new onchain `state_digest` after the transaction.

-Future fees may depend on `state_digest` size, so keep it minimal.
+In the future, `state_digest` size will be limited and fees will depend on proof size (which is affected by the digest's size).
+Keep them small!

 ### Identity